Out of Control: Reducing Probabilistic Models by Control-State Elimination: A Bird's Eye View

 so that variable $\mathtt{f}$ is effectively removed from the program.

-To obtain simplifications as just described in an automated manner is the main purpose of this paper.
-In summary, our proposed solution works as follows: \begin{enumerate} \item First, we view the input program as a probabilistic control flow program (PCFP), which can be seen as a generalization of \prism\ programs from a single to multiple control-flow locations, cf.\ Fig.~\ref{fig:coingame} (left).
-A \prism\ program (with a single module) is a PCFP with a unique location.
-Other input formats such as \emph{pGCL} programs~\cite{DBLP:series/mcs/McIverM05} can be regarded as PCFPs with roughly one location per line of code. \item We then \emph{unfold} one or several variables into the location space, thereby interpreting them as ``program counters''.
-We will discuss in Sec.~\ref{sec:unfolding} that---in principle---every variable can be unfolded in this way.
-The distinction between program counters and other variables is thus an informal one.
+Obtaining such simplifications in an \emph{automated} manner is the main purpose of this paper.
+In summary, our proposed solution works as follows: \begin{enumerate} \item First, we view the input program as a probabilistic control flow program (PCFP), which can be seen as a generalization of \prism\ programs from a single to multiple control-flow locations (\Cref{fig:coingame}, left).
+A \prism\ program (with a single module) is a PCFP with a unique control location.
+Imperative programs such as \emph{pGCL} programs~\cite{DBLP:series/mcs/McIverM05} can be regarded as PCFPs with roughly one location per line of code. \item We then \emph{unfold} one or several variables into the location space, thereby interpreting them as \enquote{program counters}.
+We will discuss in \Cref{sec:unfolding} that---in principle---every variable can be unfolded in this way.
+The distinction between program counters and \enquote{data variables} is thus an informal one.
 This insight renders the approach quite flexible.
-In the example, we unfold $\mathtt{f}$ (cf.\ Fig.~\ref{fig:coingame}, middle), but we stress that it is also possible to unfold $\mathtt{x}$ instead (for any fixed $\mathtt{N}$), even though this is not as useful. \item The last and most important step is \emph{elimination}.
+In the example, we unfold $\mathtt{f}$ (\Cref{fig:coingame}, middle), but we stress that it is also possible to unfold $\mathtt{x}$ instead (for any fixed $\mathtt{N}$), even though this is not as useful in this case. \item The last and most important step is \emph{elimination}.
 Once sufficiently unfolded, we identify locations in the PCFP that can be eliminated.
 Our elimination rules are inspired by state elimination in Markov chains~\cite{daws}.
 In the example, we eliminate the location labeled $\mathtt{f}$.
 To this end, we try to eliminate all ingoing transitions of location $\mathtt{f}$.
-Applying the rules described in detail in Sec.~\ref{sec:main}, we obtain the PCFP shown in Fig. \ref{fig:coingame} (right).
-This PCFP generates the reduced Markov chain in Fig.~\ref{fig:example_unfolded} (bottom).
+Applying the rules described in detail in \Cref{sec:main}, we obtain the PCFP shown in \Cref{fig:coingame} (right).
+This PCFP generates the reduced Markov chain in \Cref{fig:example_unfolded} (bottom).
 Here, location elimination has also reduced the size of the PCFP, but this is not always the case.
-In general, elimination increases the size of the the program while reducing the size of the generated Markov chain or MDP (cf.\ Sec.~\ref{sec:experiments}). \end{enumerate} These unfolding and elimination steps may be performed in an alternating fashion following the principle \emph{``unfold a bit, eliminate reasonably''}.
+In general, elimination adds more commands to the program while reducing the size of the generated Markov chain or MDP (cf.\ \Cref{sec:experiments}). \end{enumerate} These unfolding and elimination steps may be performed in an alternating fashion following the principle \emph{\enquote{unfold a bit, eliminate reasonably}}.
+Here, \enquote{reasonably} means that in particular, we must be careful to not blow up the underlying transition matrix (cf.\ \Cref{sec:implementation}).